 Tuition assistance comes in several different formats depending on the employer.
 Some employers will cover the cost of any class an employee takes even if the class is completely off-topic for the employee's job.
-Other employers cover only the cost of classes that are relevant to the employee's current or next position.
+Other employers cover only the cost of classes relevant to the employee's current or next position.

 How Tuition Assistance Works

-Many employers, who offer a tuition assistance program, pay the full cost of the employee's tuition, lab fees, and books.
+Many employers who offer a tuition assistance program pay the full cost of the employee's tuition, lab fees, and books.
 Others pay a portion of the employee's educational expenses.
 When a class is required by an employer, the employer usually pays the complete cost and often includes mileage reimbursement.

 In most cases, employers cap the amount of tuition assistance available for employees.
 Employers either set a limit in terms of dollars available per employee per year or they establish the number of classes they will pay for per year per employee through tuition assistance.

-Tuition Assistance Pay Back
+Tuition Assistance Payback

 In some cases, where extensive funds are spent on tuition assistance, the employer requires that the employee sign an agreement to pay back the tuition assistance if he or she leaves the organization within a certain period of time.

 In these cases, the employer forgives a percentage of the tuition assistance for every year the employee stays with the organization following the utilization of the tuition assistance.

 For example, companies have promised tuition assistance to cover the cost of a long-term, valued employee's MBA.
 Since this can cost $100,000 or more, employers want to make certain that they experience a return on their investment.
-If the employee leaves within a stated period of time, the employee owes the employer for all or a portion of their tuition assistance.
+If the employee leaves within a stated period of time, the employee owes the employer all or a portion of their tuition assistance.

-This is generally a written contract that the employee is legally required to fulfill on separation from his tuition funding employer.
+This is generally a written contract that the employee is legally required to fulfill on separation from his tuition-funding employer.